kingakwa/e-store-app/README.md

 ## Phase 3: Automating Deployment with GitHub Actions

--This is the final and most powerful step.
+- This is the final and most powerful step.
 We will set up a workflow so that every time you push a change to your GitHub repository, it automatically builds your website and deploys it to the S3 bucket you just created.

 **Add AWS Credentials to GitHub Secrets:**

 Add AWS Credentials to GitHub Secrets:

--Go to your repository on GitHub.
+- Go to your repository on GitHub.

--Click on `Settings` > `Secrets` and `variables` > `Actions`.
+- Click on `Settings` > `Secrets` and `variables` > `Actions`.

--Click `New repository secret`.
+- Click `New repository secret`.

--Create a secret named `AWS_ACCESS_KEY_ID` and paste your IAM user's Access Key ID.
+- Create a secret named `AWS_ACCESS_KEY_ID` and paste your IAM user's Access Key ID.

--Create another secret named `AWS_SECRET_ACCESS_KEY` and paste your Secret Access Key.
+- Create another secret named `AWS_SECRET_ACCESS_KEY` and paste your Secret Access Key.

--Create a final secret named `AWS_S3_BUCKET` and paste the name of the S3 bucket that Terraform created.
+- Create a final secret named `AWS_S3_BUCKET` and paste the name of the S3 bucket that Terraform created.

--create a secret name for region `AWS_REGION` and past the name of the S3 bucket region e.g `us-east-2`
+- create a secret name for region `AWS_REGION` and past the name of the S3 bucket region e.g `us-east-2`

 <img width="628" height="392" alt="variable -on-github" src="https://github.com/user-attachments/assets/2c1635c3-4b98-4c29-bfa4-9621f4933f8e" />